Daejeon Metro Line 1

 Daejeon Subway Line 1 is a subway line is located in Daejeon, South Korea.
-After excluding the Seoul metropolitan area, it was the fourth subway line created in Korea, following Busan, Daegu, and Gwangju.
+After excluding the Seoul metropolitan area, it was the fourth subway line created in South Korea, following Busan, Daegu, and Gwangju.
 Its line color is ● green.
 It is 22.6 km long with 22 stations.
 It is the first of five planned lines for the Daejeon Metro.